 Do you know what VVS diamonds are?
 When shopping for diamond engagement rings, you may have heard about the diamond 4C’s: cut, color, clarity, and carat.
-And while most of these are all relatively self-explanatory, the clarity grade can be a bit less clear.
+And while most of these categories are relatively self-explanatory, diamond clarity grades can be a bit less clear.
+The 4 C’s apply to lab created diamonds the same as they do with those mined from the earth.

 Not to fear, we’ve explained everything below; including what makes VVS diamonds so great and why it may be worth it to purchase one.
 But before we start, let’s review what diamond clarity is.